jfftonsic/logseq-software-engineering/pages/Hibernate.md

 - ![image.png](../assets/image_1647302053648_0.png)
 - `org.hibernate.SessionFactory`
 	- You would need one SessionFactory object per database using a separate configuration file.
-So, if you are using multiple databases, then you would have to create multiple SessionFactory objects.
+So, if you are using multiple databases, then you would have to create multiple `SessionFactory` objects.
 	  The internal state of a SessionFactory is **immutable**.
 	  This internal state includes **all of the metadata about Object/Relational Mapping**.
 - [[Transaction]]-related
 	- important classes:
 		- `org.hibernate.Session`
 		  id:: 622fd6c4-e34c-47af-b549-1f55f7ba6fab
+		  alias:: Session
 		  collapsed:: true
 			- used to get a physical connection with a database
 			- is lightweight and designed to be instantiated each time an interaction is needed with the database.